 Having read about the reliability of Google Assistant over Siri, I installed Google Assistant on my iPhone.
 I started speaking the told command to the Assistant.

-Instead of visiting “View reminders” on Google Assistant, I expected to see the added reminder to be on the recently released Google Tasks iOS app hoping that I can now use it as a reminders app on iPhone and Tasks add-on in Gmail on the web.
+Instead of visiting “View reminders” on Google Assistant, I took an adventurous route.
+I expected to see the added reminder to be there on the recently released Google Tasks iOS app hoping that I can now use it as a reminders app on iPhone and the Tasks add-on in Gmail on the web.
 At the same time, I raised my expectations to use Google Assistant as my Siri replacement as a way to at least add reminders quickly.
 Turns out, my reminder was not added to Tasks.
 My mind quickly recalled a service called Google Keep.
 Again, my reminder was nowhere to be seen on Keep.

 To make my adventure of accessing my reminder even more complicated, I downloaded the Google app and signed into it.
 My reminder “My iPhone get in touch with Varun” was there.
 Buried under a section called “Feed” — with an icon that resembled a tray — amidst other updates like weather, bills, and flights.
 The same reminder on the Google Assistant app was buried under the tray.

-So if I need to use a simple reminders utility on iPhone with Google’s ecosystem: add a reminder on the Google Assistant or Google or Inbox by Gmail or Google Calendar apps only to find your reminder buried inside any of these apps or inbox.google.com or calendar.google.com on a web browser on a Mac.
+So if you need to use a simple reminders utility on iPhone with Google’s ecosystem — adding a reminder on the Google Assistant or Google or Inbox by Gmail or Google Calendar apps — expect to find your reminder buried inside any of these apps or inbox.google.com or calendar.google.com on a web browser on a Mac.
 The apps — Google Keep and Google Tasks — which any reasonable person will expect them to provide a reminders utility associated with a single Google account don’t cut it.

 Instead of making a simple and useful utility, Google has tried to mix reminders with services like search, mail, and calendar.
 And when Google tried to really make the reminders make work with the super-reliable Google Assistant, it has got no connection with its supposed part-reminder utilities like Keep and Tasks.